Xunnamius/black-flag/README.md

 ```

 Shadow instances are "clones" of their actual instances, and are available as
-the [`metadata.shadow`][44] property of each object in
+the [`metadata.shadow`][45] property of each object in
-[`PreExecutionContext::commands`][10].
+[`PreExecutionContext::commands`][11].
 The actual command and its shadow clone
-are identical except the actual command is [_never_ set to strict mode][45]
+are identical except the actual command is [_never_ set to strict mode][46]
 while the shadow is set to strict mode by default.

 > Note that non-shadow instances have their strict mode functions [soft
-> disabled][45] for the reasons described below.
+> disabled][46] for the reasons described below.
 When executing Black Flag in
-> [debug mode][16], you will be warned when accidentally invoking them.
+> [debug mode][17], you will be warned when accidentally invoking them.

 Therefore: if you want to tamper with the instance responsible for handing off
 or "proxying" control between yargs instances, operate on the actual instance.
 On the other hand, if you want to tamper with the instance responsible for
-running a program's actual [`handler`][6] function, you should operate on
+running a program's actual [`handler`][7] function, you should operate on
-[`metadata.shadow`][44].
+[`metadata.shadow`][45].

 This bifurcation of responsibility facilitates the double-parsing necessary for
-both [_dynamic options_][5] and _dynamic strictness_.
+both [_dynamic options_][6] and _dynamic strictness_.

 In implementing dynamic options, Black Flag accurately parses the given
 arguments with the actual instance on the first pass and feeds the result to the
-[`builder`][6] function of the shadow clone on the second pass (via [`builder`'s
+[`builder`][7] function of the shadow clone on the second pass (via [`builder`'s
-new third parameter][5]).
+new third parameter][6]).

 By facilitating dynamic strictness, Black Flag can guarantee both parent and
 child programs are evaluated in vanilla yargs strict mode by default, meaning an
-end user trying to invoke a non-existent sub-command will throw.
-With vanilla
+end user trying to invoke a non-existent sub-command will cause an exception to
-yargs strict mode, this would mean disallowing any arguments unrecognized by the
+be thrown.
+With vanilla yargs strict mode, this would mean disallowing any
-yargs instance doing the proxying, even if the yargs instance being proxied to
+arguments unrecognized by the yargs instance doing the proxying, even if the
-_does_ recognize said arguments.
-This would break Black Flag's support for deep
+yargs instance being proxied to _does_ recognize said arguments.
+This would
-command hierarchies entirely.
+break Black Flag's support for deep command hierarchies entirely.

 Hence the need for so-called "dynamic strictness," which allows parent yargs
-instances to proxy control to child yargs instances in your hierarchy of
+instances to recursively proxy control to child yargs instances in your
-commands even when ancestor commands are not aware of the syntax accepted by
+hierarchy of commands even when ancestor commands are not aware of the syntax
-their distant descendants.
+accepted by their distant descendants—while still properly throwing an error
+when the end user tries to invoke a sub-command that does not exist.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.